 When the original formula for spice was banned, manufacturers altered the drug and kept selling it.
 It looks deceptively like incense or potpourri.
 These drugs have not been tested on humans, and are often mixed with over-the-counter and prescription medications.

 The opioid crisis continues to wreak havoc on people of all ages, including teens.
 A recent report showed 23 percent of teens have misused or abused prescription medication at least once in their lifetime.

 Because opioids may be readily available in a teenager’s own home, or in the homes of friends or relatives, teens often don’t think of these drugs as dangerous.
 But opioids act on the body the same way as drugs like heroin and they are highly addictive.
 Teens mistakenly think because these medications are prescribed by a doctor, they must be safe.

 Not to be confused with Epsom salts used for bathing, “bath salts” are sold as a powder or crystals.
 Bath salts are synthetic, easy to buy and very addictive.
-Bath salts are often labelled “not for human consumption” in an effort to circumvent drug laws.
+Bath salts are often labeled “not for human consumption” in an effort to circumvent drug laws.

 Bath salts contain various amphetamine-like chemicals, and can be swallowed, sniffed or injected.
 This drug has been reported to trigger intense cravings and cause many adverse effects including erratic behavior, hallucinations and delusions.

 Although e-cigarettes are legal for use by individuals 18 years of age or older, many younger teens are trying these products.
 E-cigarettes, also known by the brand name JUUL, are sold legally with various concentrations of nicotine in “pods” in a variety of flavors.